Skip to content

 These step-by-step procedures are very versatile when making any sausage.
 Follow along with the images to ensure you are making these correctly:

-Cut some Boston butt and pork belly into 1-inch chunks and place them into the freezer to chill for 15-20 minutes.
+Prepare: I slice the Boston butt and pork belly into 1-inch chunks and place them in the freezer to chill for 15-20 minutes.

 cutting up pork

-In the meantime, soak some hog casing in cold water for 15 minutes and then run some water through them to rinse everything out.
-Set aside.
+Soak: I soak the hog casings in cold water for 15 minutes, then run water through them to rinse thoroughly.
+Once cleaned, I set them aside.

 rinsing out hog casings

-Run the cold cubed pork through the food grinder using the medium size dye into another pan and then place it again in the freezer for 15-20 minutes.
+Grind: I run the cold cubed pork through the food grinder using the medium-size dye into another pan, then place it back in the freezer to chill for 15-20 minutes.

 grounding pork through a food grinder

-While the meat is chilling, make the spice blend mixture using a pestle and mortar or spice grinder and set aside.
+Blend: While the meat is chilling, I prepare the spice blend using a pestle and mortar or a spice grinder, then set it aside.

 spice grinding

-Using the small dye on the meat grinder, run the ground meat through into another pan.
+Grind: I use the small dye on the meat grinder to run the ground meat through into another pan.

 making sausage

-Season the sausage with the spice blend and mix in with crushed ice and breadcrumbs until combined.
+Season: I mix the ground meat with the spice blend, crushed ice, and breadcrumbs until fully combined.

 mixing together sausage in a pan

-Attach the hog casing around the sausage filler, tie a knot at the end, run the sausage through the attachment at low speed, and stuff the hog casing.
+Stuff: I attach the hog casing to the sausage filler, tie a knot at the end, and run the sausage mixture through the attachment at low speed, carefully stuffing the casing.

 encasing sausage

-Tie a knot around the end of the sausage and continue stuffing until all the ingredients have been used.
+Secure: I tie a knot at the end of the sausage and continue stuffing until all the ingredients have been used.

 tying a knot in hog casing

-Twist the long sausage into 5” to 6” long links.
-Store or cook.
+Shape: I twist the long sausage into 5” to 6” links, then store them or cook them as desired.

 twisting sausage